Skip to Content

 What is required to Contest a Will?

-The contestant must be an interested person, pay the costs involved and prove to the judge that the Will is not valid because of Undue Influence, Duress or Coercion, Fraud, Forgery, Lack of Testamentary Capacity, Superseded Will or Improper Will Execution.
+The contestant must be an interested person, pay the costs involved and prove to the judge that the Will is not valid because of Undue Influence, Duress or Coercion, Fraud, Forgery, Lack of Testamentary Capacity, Superseded Will, or Improper Will Execution.

 What type of Lawyer do I need to Contest a Will?

-When searching for an attorney experienced in Will Contests, use the search terms Estate Litigation Lawyer or a Will Contest Lawyer.
+When searching for an attorney experienced in Will Contests, use the search terms Estate Litigation Lawyer or Will Contest Lawyer.

 Can you Contest a Will before Probate?